iCliniq Logo

 Patient's Query

 I have attached the doctor's prescription.
-It always says MBC omental with a sign above c it never mentioned bone when it was discovered in a CT scan.
+It always says MBC omental with a sign above it, but it never mentioned bone when it was discovered in a CT scan.

-In layman's terms, is haziness in a CT scan can be associated to be small metastasis or initial stage or small grade tumor, which can be resolved with current medication?
+In layman's terms, is haziness in a CT scan associated with small metastasis or an initial stage or small-grade tumor, which can be resolved with current medication?

 I have attached the initial biopsy report, which says mucin vacuole of breast origin.